gabrielcaiana/ai-chat/README.md

   <img src="https://img.shields.io/badge/license-MIT-blue" alt="License">
 </p>

 A modern AI chat application built with Nuxt 3, Vue.js, and OpenAI integration.
-This project provides a clean and intuitive interface for interacting with AI models.
+This project provides a clean and intuitive interface for interacting with AI models, using Ollama locally for development and OpenAI for production.

 ## ✨ Features

 - 🎨 Modern and responsive UI with Nuxt UI
 - 🌙 Theme support with Material Design Components (MDC)
 - 💬 Real-time chat interface
-- 🤖 OpenAI integration
+- 🤖 Dual AI model support (Ollama for development, OpenAI for production)
 - 📝 Markdown support with syntax highlighting
 - 🔄 Auto-scrolling chat window
 - ⌨️ Multi-line input support